 - Sign up for PayPal products that meet your business needs.

-By opening up a business account or upgrading a personal account to a business account, you certify to us that you are using it primarily for a business or commercial purpose.
+By opening up a business account or converting a personal account to a business account, you certify to us that you are using it primarily for a business or commercial purpose.
 You also consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency at account opening and whenever we reasonably believe there may be an increased level of risk associated with your business account.

 In addition, when the activity through your business account reaches certain thresholds or involves certain business segments or activities, you are required by the card networks to agree to a Commercial Entity Agreement to allow you to continue accepting Visa and MasterCard payments.
 In this case, these Commercial Entity Agreements will apply to any payment processed by PayPal on your behalf and will form part of this user agreement.